jacksouthard/jacksouthard.github.io/_projects/flickship.md

 ## Description

 Flickship is a turn based online multiplayer game in which two players fight head to head on in procedurally generated astroid field.
 A unique vision system forces players to scout and gather intelligence before making their attack.
 Use a variety of different ships, each with its own specialties to outplay your opponent.
-Influenced by old, [paper based space ship fighting games](https://www.calormen.com/spacecombat/) that my dad taught me.
+Influenced by a, [paper-based space ship fighting game](https://www.calormen.com/spacecombat/) that my dad taught me.